Student Profile – Stacey Stuart

 You will learn to think ethically and critically in the context of professional psychology practice.
 You should choose psychology papers relevant to your future career prospects.
 You will develop advanced research skills and learn to apply these in the field of your choice: health psychology, biopsychology, experimental and applied behaviour analysis, approaches to psychological intervention, social psychology and positive psychology.Core Paper

-and 2 other elective papers approved by the Programme Leader.
+and two other elective papers approved by the Programme Leader.

 Students who wish to seek careers with a Māori development perspective should select the following 4 papers as electives or as an alternative course of study.